krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You need to configure access to Cloud Spanner from the GKE cluster that is supporting Cymbal Superstore’s ecommerce microservices application.
+Q. You need to configure access to Cloud Spanner from the GKE cluster that is supporting Cymbal Superstore’s ecommerce microservices application.
 You want to specify an account type to set the proper permissions.
 What should you do?
 ```
 ```
 Assign permissions through service account referenced by the application